dymmond/databasez/docs/queries.md

 Databasez allows the same level of flexibility as per its ancestor and adds its own extra flavours on the top.

+## Timeouts

+Most query methods and the connection() method of database support a timeout parameter.
+It can be used to limit the time used for an operation.

+Note: There is a stronger parameter which should be only used for debugging (multithreading):

+`databasez.utils.DATABASEZ_RESULT_TIMEOUT`

+It is a stronger timeout which applies everywhere where `arun_coroutine_threadsafe` with a different loop is used (most methods).